standard-for-public-code/standard-for-public-code/community-criteria/open-to-contributions.md

 * There's a public issue tracker.
 * It's possible to submit suggestions for changes to the codebase.
+* It's possible to participate in a discussion with other users about the software.
 * There are contribution guidelines.

 ## Policy makers: what you need to do